 - It is also known as Revaluation to LIFO, Excess of FIFO over LIFO cost and LIFO Allowance and helps different stakeholders to better make a comparison of the Net Profits reported by the Companies and various financial metrics.

 Kappa Corp. uses LIFO inventory accounting.
 The footnotes to 2007 financial statements contain the following.

 - COGS (FIFO) = COGS (LIFO) – changes in LIFO Reserve

 - COGS (FIFO) = 60,000 – (45,000-42,000) = 60,000 – 3,000 = $57,000

-- Add Last in First Out Reserve (net of taxes) to Shareholders Equity
+- Add Last in First Out Reserve (Net of Taxes) to Shareholders Equity

 - Subtract the change in Last in First Out Reserve from Cost of goods sold

-- The change in the balance of Reserve account during the year is referred to as the LIFO Effect.
+- The change in the balance of Reserve account during the Year is referred to as the LIFO Effect.

-- Hence changes in LIFO Reserve should be closely analyzed as it allows a meaningful comparison of profits and various financial ratios reported by the company using LIFO Method and company using the FIFO Method.
+- Hence changes in LIFO Reserve should be closely analyzed as it allows a meaningful comparison of profits and various financial ratiosVarious Financial RatiosFinancial ratios are indications of a company's financial performance.
+There are several forms of financial ratios that indicate the company's results, financial risks, and operational efficiency, such as the liquidity ratio, asset turnover ratio, operating profitability ratios, business risk ratios, financial risk ratio, stability ratios, and so on. reported by the company using the LIFO Method and company using the FIFO Method.

 LIFO Liquidation Example